infinum/qa-handbook/Automation/Locators.md

 There is also nothing wrong with using XPath as your first choice.

 What you want to be careful about is making it difficult to understand, long, and therefore unmaintainable.
-Another potential problem with XPath is that it might break for even a minor change in the app.
+Another potential problem with XPath is that it might break even due to a minor change in the app.

 Bad: